antoine-gallais/antoine-gallais.github.io/publicationsByYear.md

 [Publications sorted by type](/publications)

 # 2024
+* F. Mecerhed, Y. Imine, A. Gallais, S. Fischer, M. A. Hail, [An Efficient Decentralized Fine-grained Access Control for IoT Ecosystems over NDN](https://doi.org/10.23919/SoftCOM62040.2024.10721767), in Proc.
+International Conference on Software, Telecommunications and Computer (SoftCom), 2024.
-* A. Touré, Y. Imine, A. Semnont, T. Delot, A. Gallais, A Protocol for Detecting Zero-Day Exploits in Network Flows, to appear in Elsevier Computer Networks, 2024.
+* A. Touré, Y. Imine, A. Semnont, T. Delot, A. Gallais, [A framework for detecting zero-day exploits in network flows](https://doi.org/10.1016/j.comnet.2024.110476), in Elsevier Computer Networks, 2024.
-* A. Haj-Hassan, Y. Imine, A. Gallais and B. Quoitin, [Detecting Malicious Proxy Nodes during IoT Network Joining Phase](https://doi.org/10.1016/j.comnet.2024.110308),in Elsevier Computer Networks, vol. 243, 2024.
+* A. Haj-Hassan, Y. Imine, A. Gallais and B. Quoitin, [Detecting Malicious Proxy Nodes during IoT Network Joining Phase](https://doi.org/10.1016/j.comnet.2024.110308), in Elsevier Computer Networks, vol. 243, 2024.
+* Y. Sellami, Y. Imine and A. Gallais, [A Verifiable Data Integrity Scheme For Distributed Data Sharing In Fog Computing Architecture](https://www.sciencedirect.com/journal/future-generation-computer-systems), in Future Generation Computer Systems, 2024.

 # 2023
-* Y. Sellami, Y. Imine and A. Gallais, [A Verifiable Data Integrity Scheme For Distributed Data Sharing In Fog Computing Architecture](https://www.sciencedirect.com/journal/future-generation-computer-systems), to appear in Future Generation Computer Systems, 2023.
-* A. Touré, Y. Imine, T. Delot, A. Gallais, A. Semnont and R. Giraudo, [Automated and Improved Detection of Cyber Attacks via an Industrial IDS Probe](https://ifipsec2023.psnc.pl/), to appear in Proc.
+* A. Touré, Y. Imine, T. Delot, A. Gallais, A. Semnont and R. Giraudo, [Automated and Improved Detection of Cyber Attacks via an Industrial IDS Probe](https://ifipsec2023.psnc.pl/), in Proc.
 38th International Conference on ICT systems security and privacy protection (IFIP SEC) - Poznan, Poland, June 2023.
 * E. Bout, A. Gallais, V. Loscrí and A. M. Vegni, [Energy Saving as a Security Threat in LPWAN and Internet of Things](https://link.springer.com/chapter/10.1007/978-3-031-32935-7_4), in Low-Power Wide-Area Networks: Opportunities, Challenges, Risks and Threats.
 Ismail Butun and Ian F. Akyildiz (eds), Springer, Online ISBN: 978-3-031-32935-7 2023.
-* A. Haj-Hassan, Y. Imine, A. Gallais and B. Quoitin, [Consensus-Based Mutual Authentication Scheme for Industrial IoT](https://doi.org/10.1016/j.adhoc.2023.103162), to appear in Elsevier Ad Hoc Networks, 2023.
+* A. Haj-Hassan, Y. Imine, A. Gallais and B. Quoitin, [Consensus-Based Mutual Authentication Scheme for Industrial IoT](https://doi.org/10.1016/j.adhoc.2023.103162), in Elsevier Ad Hoc Networks, 2023.

 # 2022
 * Y. Imine, A. Gallais, Y. Challal, [An efficient Federated Identity Management Protocol for Heterogeneous Fog computing Architecture](https://ieeexplore.ieee.org/document/9911414), in Proc.
 The 30th International Conference on Software, Telecommunications and Computer Networks (SoftCOM) - Split, Croatia, September 2022.